cloudify-cosmo/docs.getcloudify.org/content/user_guide/aws_vm.md

 ---

-Amazon web service is the leading cloud provider today and is used by most.

-This Use case will guide you step-by-step to getting your very own Cloudify VM running on AWS.
+The purpose of this guide is to walk you through getting your very own Cloudify deployment running on AWS.

-The following blueprint holds all the vital information to achieve just that (Bear in mind, you'll have to insert some personal detail to access your account)

 ## Prerequisites